mernxl/mongoose-id-assigner/README.md

 npm install mongoose-id-assigner
 ```

-If you wish to use `UUIDs` FieldTypes, then you need to add this package, `uuid`.
+If you wish to use `UUIDs` FieldTypes, then you need to add this package, [uuid](https://github.com/kelektiv/node-uuid).
 ```
 yarn add uuid
 ```